Maintaining Wellness During Ramadan: Tips for Mental Health

 Stay Hydrated

 It is crucial to stay hydrated during Ramadan.
-Dehydration can lead to fatigue, headaches, and other health problems.
 Drink plenty of water and fluids during non-fasting hours to stay hydrated.

 Eat Nutritious Meals